Exequielac/web-crawler/README.md

 npm ci
 ```

+#### Configuring the Application

+The behavior of the application can be customized in the `web-crawler-app/src/config/appConfig.js` file.
+This configuration file allows you to specify the HackerNews URL to crawl and the number of entries to fetch.
+The variables are:

+- `url`: The URL of the HackerNews page to crawl.
+- `entries`: The number of entries to fetch from the page.

+This configuration allows the application to crawl different pages from HackerNews, such as the second page.

+**NOTE**: The application is specifically designed to work with HackerNews.
+If you specify a different website, it may result in unexpected behavior.

 #### Starting the Application

 The application uses PM2, a production process manager for Node.js applications.
 To start the application, use the following npm command: